How to get an Azure Active Directory tenant

-A tenant houses the users in a company and the information about them - their passwords, user profile data, permissions, and so on.
+A tenant houses the users in a company and the information about them--their passwords, user profile data, permissions, and so on.
 It also contains groups, applications, and other information pertaining to an organization and its security.

 To allow Azure AD users to sign in to your application, you must register your application in a tenant of your own.
-Creating an Azure AD tenant and publishing an application in it is absolutely free (although you can choose to pay for premium features in your tenant).
+Creating an Azure AD tenant and publishing an application in it is absolutely free although you can choose to pay for premium features in your tenant.
 In fact, many developers create several tenants and applications for experimentation, development, staging, and testing purposes.

 Use an existing Azure AD tenant

-If you don't have an existing tenant associated with your account, you'll see a GUID under your account name and will not be able to perform actions like registering apps until you create a new tenant.
+If you don't have an existing tenant associated with your account, you'll see a GUID under your account name and you will not be able to perform actions like registering apps until you create a new tenant.

 Create a new Azure AD tenant

 If you don't already have an Azure AD tenant or want to create a new one, you can do so using the directory creation experience in the Azure portal.
-The process will take about a minute, and in the end you'll be promted to navigate to your newly created tenant.
+The process will take about a minute, and in the end you'll be prompted to navigate to your newly created tenant.